How to Set Up Stream Alerts In OBS

-This tutorial will show you five different methods for setting up alerts, so that when you get a new follower, subscriber, or donation while you’re streaming it’ll pop up on your stream for your viewers to see.
+This tutorial will show you five different methods for setting up alerts using some of the best software for streaming, so that when you get a new follower, subscriber, or donation while you’re streaming it’ll pop up on your stream for your viewers to see.

 Guide Length: 5 minutes

 Streamlabs used to be called TwitchAlerts when they first started out, since their core feature was giving streamers the ability to display alerts on their stream.

 They’ve added a bunch of other features since then, but for this guide we’re focusing on the Alert Box widget, which will allow you to get notifications on your stream.

 Streamlabs has the following alert notifications for you to choose from:

 *The Redemption and Merch notifications are for features that are specific to Streamlabs.